CSaldajeno/cse15l-lab-reports/lab-report1.md

 ![Image1](cd.png)
 * The working directory is `/home`
 * Running `cd` with no arguments takes you to the home directory
-* cd changes your working directory to the directory you apply as the argument, but since there is no argument or error, `cd` directs to the default home directory and returns a new prompt.
+* cd changes your working directory to the directory/file you input as the argument, but since there is no argument or error, `cd` goes to the default home directory and returns a new prompt.
 * The output is not an error.

 ![Image2](cd_direct.png)
 * The working directory is `/home/lecture1`
-* The working directory is changed to the subdirectory of the home directory, `lecture1`.
+* The working directory is changed to the subdirectory of the home directory, `lecture1`. `~` represents the home directory.
 * The output is not an error.

 ![Image3](cd_file.png)
 * The working directory is `/home/lecture1`
-* `cd` is used to change the working directory, and since the argument is a file instead of a directory, the output results in an error, stating that the argument `is not a directory`
+* `cd` is used to change the working directory, and since the argument is a file instead of a directory, the output results in an error, stating that the argument is `not a directory`
 * The output is an error, since `cd` expects a directory, not a file

 ![Image1](ls.png)